 It goes without saying that it is much more difficult to determine fault and liability in a multi-vehicle crash involving a truck compared to one-vehicle or two-vehicle accidents in California because they involve more parties.

-“Assigning responsibility in a multi-vehicle collision is complicated and takes a while even for an experienced lawyer, and more often than not, requires litigation to establish the cause of the crash and determine the level of negligence of each party involved,” says our Los Angeles truck accident attorney at the Compass Law Group, PC
+“Assigning responsibility in a multi-vehicle collision is complicated and takes a while even for an experienced lawyer, and more often than not, requires litigation to establish the cause of the crash and determine the level of negligence of each party involved,” says our Los Angeles truck accident attorney at the Compass Law Group, LLP

 Causes of multi-vehicle accidents with trucks in California